 That’s a good thing.

 Think of it this way: the point of the app, first and foremost, is to support an outdoor adventure, just as a compass or a sturdy pair of boots help the hiker.
 The app enables you — the brave adventurer — to understand distances, to locate yourself along the trail, and then, when it’s all over, to share your journey with friends.
 No frills.

 At this point in the game, the app is good.
 In the coming months it’s going to become even better: more users are going to download it and they will provide feedback on how it could be optimized.
 They’ll also add photos and share updates on social media.

-So, if you are near The Great Trail — which is likely because 80% of Canadians live within 30 minutes of the trail — here’s your homework: download the app and then go use it.
+So, if you are near The Great Trail — which is likely because 80% of Canadians live within 30 minutes of the Trail — here’s your homework: download the app and then go use it.
 Plan a short walk.
 Upload a photo.
-Share the journey with you friends.
+Share the journey with your friends.
 Heck, if you’ve got the gumption, start strategizing your overland trip to the Yukon.